ghanem-mhd/master-thesis-implementation/README.md

 - **MetaMask:** A browser extension to interact with any Ethereum network .
 It handles account management and connecting the user to the blockchain.
 With this extension, the web application users can manage their accounts and keys and send/sign transactions.

 ## Project Structure

+- Server.js: NodeJS with express framework represents the gateway.

+- MQTT: JS scripts run by the server to handle the communication between the gateway and other system compounds.

+- blockchain: Docker files for running local blockchain networks.

+- contracts: Smart contract of the system written in Solidity.

+- ethr-did-registry: Ethereum registry (ERC-1056) Implementation for ethr DID method.

+- frontend: Frontend React application.

+- migrations: Scripts for deploying the smart contracts into the blockchain.

+- scripts: JS and bash scripts for starting, stopping, and seeding.

+- test: Unit test for smart contracts code.

+- utilities: JS utility scripts used inside the gateway both by the server and MQTT scripts.